jorgesanes10/OverCast/README.md

 - The app is 100% keyboard-navigable and has accessibility practices
 - The app as a responsive design

+Caveat: The app uses one API to get the cities, takes the coordinates and feed them to another API to get the weather conditions of the given coordinates.
+Each API differs in terms of location names and coordinates, thus you might see inconsistencies in the city names

 ## Development features

 - Unit tests for small components using jest and React Testing Library